I updated this review on 24 December 2020.

 - Hosea must have known his text would be applied to a future situation in a new exodus.

-- God’s “son” is Israel, and it is also the Davidic King,
+- God’s “son” is Israel, and also the Davidic King,

 - who occasionally depicts his trials in exodus-like language with expectations of deliverance for himself and his house,